Simone Bruni

 Simone Bruni is an Italian-born Colombian footballer who currently plays for Boyacá Chicó.
 He plays as a defender and previously played for teams such as Deportivo Cali, A.S.
 Martina Franca 1947, Parma F.C. and most noticeably Inter Milan.

 Career

 Simone started off as a youth product of Deportivo Cali.
 He took part in the 2010 edition of the Copa Colombia where Cali eventually won.
-He then gained the interests of Inter Milan where he was an unused sub in the 2011 Supercoppa Italiana, where Inter lost to bitter rivals A.C.
-Milan.
+He then gained the interests of Inter Milan where he was an unused sub in the 2011 Supercoppa Italiana, where Inter lost to bitter rivals AC Milan.
 After one season, he was sold to Parma before being loaned out to low division club Martina Franca.